Evantilton/A-Sunlit-Forest/README.md

 ## Acknowledgments

-* Thank you to my Instructors Luke, Kris, and Dane at Prime for guidence in while I was scoping and coding this project.
+* Thank you to my Instructors Luke, Kris, and Dane at Prime Digital Academy for guidence while I was scoping and coding this project.
 * Thank you to KittensGame and ADarkRoom for the inspiration for this game.
 I really recommend you check them out.